-460-4.3.4.8 Heat Treatment:
+460-4.3.4.7 Heat Treatment:

-460-4.3.4.8.1 General: When any special form of heat treatment is required, it will be described in the Contract Documents.
-Perform heat treatments following any boring, machining and/or straightening operations.
+460-4.3.4.7.1 General: When any special form of heat treatment is required, it will be described in the Contract Documents.
+Perform heat treatments prior to any boring, machining or straightening operations.

-460-4.3.4.8.2 Stress Relief: Where required, perform thermal stress relief in accordance with the procedure outlined in the AASHTO/AWS D1.5, Bridge Welding Code.
+460-4.3.4.7.2 Stress Relief: Where required, perform thermal stress relief in accordance with the procedure outlined in the AASHTO/AWS D1.5, Bridge Welding Code.
 Provide welding materials consistent with the stress relieving process utilized.

-460-4.3.4.8.3 Normalizing and Annealing: Where required by the
+460-4.3.4.7.3 Normalizing and Annealing: Where required by the